 This is possible only in places with the highest temperature.
 The temperatures vary from 212°F to 608°F. However, it requires less vapor, but the water that is extracted will be in the form of a gas.
 Italy built the first geothermal power generation plant from a dry steam power plant in 1904.
 It had a power of 250 kW.

 #2.
 Flash Steam Power Plants

-Source: US Department of Energy, Energy Efficiency & Renewable Energy Similarly, flash cycle steam plants do not use steam directly from Earths to generate electricity.
+Source: US Department of Energy, Energy Efficiency & Renewable Energy.
+Similarly, flash cycle steam plants do not use steam directly from Earth to generate electricity.
 Rather it pumps hot waters under high pressure under the Earth.

 This is done through wells into the flush tank, which is kept at low pressure.
 Due to the low pressure of the flash tank, the hot pressure turns into steam.
 The steam would then spin the turbines and generate electricity.

 The water here should be over 356°F. It is a widely practiced type of plant in the present context.
 Finally, the cooling waters are returned to the underground water tank to be re-heated by the geothermal rocks.